Input point features

 The area units of the output density values.

 A default unit is selected based on the linear unit of the output spatial reference.
-You can change this to the appropriate unit if you want to convert the density output.
+You can change this to the appropriate unit to convert the density output.
 Values for line density convert the units of both length and area.

 If no output spatial reference is specified, the output spatial reference will be the same as the input feature class.
 The default output density units are determined by the linear units of the output spatial reference as follows.
 If the output linear units are meters, the output area density units will be set to Square kilometers, outputting square kilometers for point features or kilometers per square kilometers for polyline features.
 If the output linear units are feet, the output area density units will be set to Square miles.